Tourism Levy and Registration of Visitor Accommodation

 • The levy will be administered nationally by the Welsh Revenue Authority (WRA) on behalf of Welsh Government and any local authorities that choose to adopt it.

-• The Welsh Government plan on introducing a licensing scheme for visitor accommodation.
+• The Welsh Government plan on introducing a licensing scheme for visitor accommodation in the self catering sector

 Visitor accommodation registration opens in the Autumn of 2026.
 You must register with the Wales Revenue Authority (WRA) by law if you charge visitors for overnight stays in Wales.